hackers267/rx_axios/temp/rx_axios.api.md

     post<T = any>(url: string, data?: any, config?: PostRequestConfig<any>): ObservableAxiosResponse<T>;
     // Warning: (ae-forgotten-export) The symbol "PutRequestConfig" needs to be exported by the entry point index.d.ts put<T = any>(url: string, data?: any, config?: PutRequestConfig<T>): ObservableAxiosResponse<T>;
+    // Warning: (ae-forgotten-export) The symbol "ReqInterceptorFun" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ReqRejected" needs to be exported by the entry point index.d.ts requestInterceptor(fulfilled?: ReqInterceptorFun, rejected?: ReqRejected): void;
+    // Warning: (ae-forgotten-export) The symbol "ResInterceptorFun" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ResRejected" needs to be exported by the entry point index.d.ts responseInterceptor(fulfilled?: ResInterceptorFun, rejected?: ResRejected): void;
 }

 // @public